Pages

-For the past 3 years I have worked to serve the people of Metchosin to the best of my ability and I want to thank you for that honour and privilege.
+For the past 6 years I have worked to serve the people of Metchosin to the best of my ability and I want to thank you for that honour and privilege.
 You have had a council that has been highly functional, we have been civil, respectful and, I believe, representative of our entire, diverse community.
 It’s been a pleasure to sit on this council.

-Twenty-two years ago, when I first drove into Metchosin and my future home, I was immediately captivated by the rural ambiance, the winding roads and the scenic beauty of this municipality.
+Twenty-five years ago, when I first drove into Metchosin and my future home, I was immediately captivated by the rural ambiance, the winding roads and the scenic beauty of this municipality.
 Since then I have raised my children, laid my husband to rest and found a true home and sense of community here.

 I arrived here without any knowledge or inclination towards the landscape and environment that would eventually shape my entire value system.
 As you can see from the articles I have written and placed on my blog, I have embraced our cultural, social and natural communities.

 My vision of Metchosin into the future is one that closely mirrors our OCP, still a relevant and excellent document after almost 30 years.
-We are a municipality, that despite being surrounded by urban development remains determinedly green and rural.
+We are a municipality, that despite being surrounded by urban development, remains determinedly green and rural.
 I see us as a community that is a model to others on how to control costs and live within our means, and that we demonstrate that there are other measures of success besides growth.

 Finance:

-For twelve years I owned a successful retail business employing twenty staff and producing about $1,000,000 in annual revenues.
+For twelve years I owned a successful retail business, employing twenty staff and producing about $1,000,000 in annual revenues.
 I believe in fiscal prudence; budgets have to be managed conservatively, especially in these uncertain times.

 Previous councils have ensured that Metchosin has an enviable financial standing.
 As Chair of Finance I have built on the sound financial practices of past councils to ensure that our finances have remained in the black with very low tax increases.

 I want to assure everyone that Metchosin’s finances are in very good order, probably some of the best in the province.
 We have a healthy reserve, we are in the black, we have NO DEBT, our tax increases are within the cost of living increases.
-Despite having one of the higher residential assessments in the CRD, we have the lowest residential taxes.
+Despite having one of the higher residential assessments in the CRD, we have one of the lowest residential taxes.

 At that point, we, as a municipality, will be responsible for additional costs.
 But, as a taxpayer, you are already responsible for much of those costs.
 On your overall tax bill, you pay the province, on average, $120/yr for a police tax, that the province then pays to the RCMP.
 If our cost formula changes, you would still be paying that $120/yr, but it would be paid to the municipality, who then pass it on to the province, for the RCMP.